yabellini/SitioAcademico/content/blog/2023-08-25-videos-clase/index.md

 3. **To practice a skill:** when we teach how to use a rubric, we make you watch a video and you should use the rubric to give feedback or evaluate what you saw.

-I used this for short workshops on informal and formal settings, for log-semester university courses, for invited classes.
+I used this for short workshops on informal and formal settings, for log-semester university courses and for invited 2-4 hours classes.
 I used this tools also for evaluation: as formative assessment and as part of summative assessment.

 For online classess [here is an example in English](https://ropensci-training.github.io/ropensci-mentors/instructor_notes.html#mentor-tools.-grow-model) to watch a video of a person applying the GROW model in a meeting with another person that comes for help.

 This is [another example (in Spanish)](https://yabellini.github.io/gestiondedatos/clase1.html#ejercicios).
 The students have to watch a series of 3 videos that last 2 minutes, discuss and answer a seirries of question about Data Science.

 Some resources on how to create videos for our classes: